ryanmokeefe/mocha-chai-supertest/readme.md

 To test our code in Node, we will use two primary libraries: one to run the tests and a second one to run the assertions.

-Mocha will be our testing framework.
-From the [Mocha Website](https://mochajs.org/):
+Mocha will be our testing framework, but we're mostly just using it as a test runner.
+From the [Mocha Website](https://mochajs.org/)...

 > "Mocha is a feature-rich JavaScript test framework running on Node.js and the browser, making asynchronous testing simple and fun.
-Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases."
+Mocha tests run serially, allowing for flexible and accurate reporting, while mapping (associating) uncaught exceptions to the correct test cases."

 For assertions, we will use Chai.
-From the [Chai website](http://chaijs.com/):
+From the [Chai website](http://chaijs.com/)...

 > "Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework."

-To be able to make HTTP requests inside tests, we will use [Supertest](https://github.com/visionmedia/supertest):
+To be able to make HTTP requests inside tests, we will use [Supertest](https://github.com/visionmedia/supertest)...

 > "The motivation with this module is to provide a high-level abstraction for testing HTTP"